 Cime di Rapa aka Broccoli Rabe, Turnip Greens or Rapini, a vegetable eaten in spring/summer in different parts of Italy, especially in Central and Southern Italy where they are called by different names: in Tuscany ‘Rapini’, in Lazio ‘Broccoletti’ and in Campania ‘Friarielli’.

-Yet, in Italy we all agree that as soon as you mention cime di rapa, you immediately call Apulia with its famous dish ‘orecchiette alle cime di rapa’, a timeless goodness becoming one of the symbols of Apulian culinary culture.
+The Italian region that produces the most is certainly Puglia.
+That’s why in Italy we all tend to agree that as soon as one mentions Cime di Rapa, one immediately calls Puglia with its famous dish ‘orecchiette con cime di rapa’, a timeless delicacy that has become one of the symbols of Apulian culinary culture.

-They have a bitterish and slightly spicy taste, you can eat them all, Leaves included, they match perfectly with pasta or simply sautéed in a pan with a drizzle of oil, garlic and chilli pepper, excellent on pizza combined with sausage as our Neapolitan friends teach us eith the combo ‘salsiccia e friarielli‘, or in combination with meat and fish, – with cuttlefish they are exceptional – perfect as a filling for fried or baked calzones, in omelettes and soups.
+They have a bitterish and slightly spicy flavour, you can eat them all, leaves included, they go perfectly with pasta or simply sautéed in a pan with a drizzle of oil, garlic and chilli pepper, excellent on bruschetta or even on pizza or perfect as a filling for fried or baked calzone, in omelettes and soups.

 Turnip greens are also a natural cure-all, like all green and bitter leafy vegetables, because are quite rich in mineral salts, calcium, phosphorous and iron to name a few.